Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 For example, debt collectors with Wakefield and Associates are likely to call you constantly on the phone from several numbers.
-They may also try to intimidate you on social media, send nasty letters, and other questionable methods.
+They may also try to contact you on social media and send multiple letters.

-If you are being subjected to harassing behavior by Wakefield and Associates, it is important to understand that you do not have to put up with such behavior and threats.
-You have rights and protections pursuant to the Fair Debt Collection Practices Act, along with other laws.
+If you have been contacted by Wakefield and Associates for an unpaid debt, it is important to understand that you have rights and protections pursuant to the Fair Debt Collection Practices Act, along with other laws.

 Settle with SoloSettle